stts-se/piper1-gpl/README.md

 # Piper 1 (GPL)

-A self-contained version of [Piper](https://github.com/rhasspy/piper), the fast and local neural text-to-speech engine.
+A self-contained version of [Piper][piper], the fast and local neural text-to-speech engine.

 This version directly embeds [espeak-ng][] and therefore has a [GPL license](COPYING).